theCampel/leocamacho-private-notes/content/Mixed Communication.md

 	- **Problem:** There's no guarantee how quickly you'll get it.
 - ***Quota and Time (Pool) Based:*** The mixer should have a minimum amount of messages ($n$) at all times.
 If that quota is matched, every $t$ seconds random fraction of $n$ gets released.
 	- **Problem:** You need lots of memory for the queue to be held.
-- **Client Delay (continuous) based:** Each client says "delay my message this long".
+- **Client Delay (Continuous) based:** Each client says "delay my message this long".
 The Mixer only has to obey it.
 Decide it randomly.
 -